hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterTimeEnd
 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
-The end timestamp is used when the `Edition's EditionFlagOrdered Flag` is set to `true`.
+The end timestamp is used when the `Edition EditionFlagOrdered Flag` is set to `true`.
 A `Matroska Player` have to calculate a `Chapter` duration by the difference of end timestamp and start timestamp.
 The end timestamp MUST be greater than the start timestamp otherwise the `Chapter` duration would be negative which is illegal.
 If a `Chapter` duration 0 this `Chapter` will be ignored by a `Matroska Player`.